 JC.
 Was the test open book?

 RH.
-No it wasn’t.
-You can only have scrap paper, pencil and calculator (not from a phone.)
+No, it wasn’t.
+You can only have scrap paper, a pencil and a calculator (not from a phone.)

 JC.
 How long do you have to take the test?
 Is it timed?